How it Works

 We live in a remote area, can we still participate?

-Absolutely.
-And if you don’t have good internet follow the instructions to send us a USB drive.
+Absolutely, we’re keen to hear the stories of Australians from all parts of the country.
+If you don’t have good internet follow the instructions to send us a USB drive.

 What if the centenarian doesn’t speak English?